Measurement of the $W$-boson mass in pp collisions at $\sqrt{s}=7$ TeV with the ATLAS detector: Calibration of electrons and muons

 As described in Section~\ref{sec:reco}, the kinematic parameters of selected muons are determined from the associated inner-detector tracks.
 The accuracy of the momentum measurement is limited by imperfect knowledge of the detector alignment and resolution, of the magnetic field, and of the amount of passive material in the detector.

 Biases in the reconstructed muon track momenta are classified as radial or sagitta biases.
 The former originate from detector movements along the particle trajectory and can be corrected by an $\eta$-dependent, charge-independent momentum-scale correction.
 The latter typically originate from curl distortions or linear twists of the detector around the $z$-axis~\cite{ATLAS-CONF-2012-141}, and can be corrected with $\eta$-dependent correction factors proportional to $q\times \pt^\ell$, where $q$ is the charge of the muon.
-The overall momentum correction is parameterised as follows:
+The momentum scale and resolution corrections are applied to the simulation, while the sagitta bias correction is applied to the data:

 where $\pt^{\textrm{data,MC}}$ is the uncorrected muon transverse momentum in data and simulation, $G(0,1)$ are normally distributed random variables with mean zero and unit width, and $\alpha$, $\beta_{\textrm{curv}}$, and $\delta$ represent the momentum scale, intrinsic resolution and sagitta bias corrections, respectively.
 Multiple-scattering contributions to the resolution are relevant at low \pt, and the corresponding corrections are neglected.